-Outbound sales often have a bad rep thanks to cold calling and aggressive sales scripts.
+Outbound sales often have a bad rep thanks to cold calling and aggressive sales pitches.

 Outbound sales efforts are meant to be a relationship-focused business activity.